What’s a Pell grant? How it affects student loan forgiveness

 If you’re not sure if you received a federal Pell grant, review any financial aid award letters administered through Office of Federal Student Aid.

-Associated Press reporter Claire Savage in Chicago contributed to this report.
-Savage is a corps member for the Associated Press/Report for America Statehouse News Initiative.
+Associated Press reporters Gillian Flaccus in Portland, Oregon, Claire Savage in Chicago and Arleigh Rodgers in Indianapolis contributed to this report.
+Savage and Rodgers are corps members for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.

 The Associated Press receives support from Charles Schwab Foundation for educational and explanatory reporting to improve financial literacy.
 The independent foundation is separate from Charles Schwab and Co.
 Inc. The AP is solely responsible for its journalism.